JeanHuguesRobert/StructEnv/README.md

 10.2.
 MIME Type Registration:
-    Proposition: A MIME type SHOULD be registered to enable proper file handling.
+    Proposition: A MIME type SHOULD be registered to enable proper file handling. x-structenv candidate.

 10.3.
 File Extension:
-    Proposition: A standardized file extension SHOULD be recommended.
+    Proposition: A standardized file extension SHOULD be recommended. .env candidate.

 10.4.
 Character Encoding:
     Proposition: UTF-8 SHOULD be the specified character encoding.

 10.5.
 Example Test Suite:
-    *Proposition:* A comprehensive test suite SHOULD be included.
+    Proposition: A comprehensive test suite MUST be included in Javascript and Python reference implementations.

 10.6.
 Security:
-    *Proposition:* Expanded security guidance SHOULD be added.
+    Proposition: Expanded security guidance SHOULD be added.

 10.7.
 Implementation:
-    *Proposition:* Practical implementation guidance SHOULD be
+    Proposition: Practical implementation guidance SHOULD be
     included.

 10.8.
 Interoperability:
     Proposition: Interoperability guidance SHOULD be provided.
+    dotenv generic tools MUST be compatible.

 10.9.
 Versioning:
     Proposition: A versioning strategy SHOULD be defined.
+    _ candidate for special keys about metadata.

 10.10.
 Community:
     Proposition: Community involvement SHOULD be encouraged.